Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 * programming experience.
 Stefik found that programmers will list experience with individual languages even when reporting no experience total, so it seems best to skip an overall experience question and ask individually with a language matrix.
 Since not all languages will be listed we'll have an "All other programming languages" catch-all at the end.
 Stefik presumably asked an empty-box "how many years of experience do you have with X" question.
 But a matrix requires choices.
 Taking his mean experience reported as the data points, for experienced programmers, dividing into 5 buckets we have 0-0.03,0.03-0.09,0.9-0.22,0.28-0.48,0.67-1.76.
 For inexperienced programmers, we have 0-0 as a large bucket and then the remaining range is split into 0-0.01,0.01-0.03,0.05-0.09,0.12-0.23.
 Combining experienced and inexperienced, the 0-0 bucket stays and we have 4 more buckets 0.01-0.03 (±0.11-0.16), 0.03-0.09 (±0.18-0.31), 0.11-.28 (±0.41-1.06),0.39-1.76 (±.0.7-1.87) Translating into familiar units, these buckets are no experience, <11 days, 11-33 days, 40-102 days (1.32-3.36 months), 4.68+ months.
 Given the wide uncertainties we can round to no experience, < 2 weeks, 2 weeks to 1 month, >1 month and <4 months, or 4+ months.
 It's not as accurate as the empty-box but hitting a circle on mobile is much easier.
 In terms of the survey of :cite:`siegmundMeasuringModelingProgramming2014`, it is a quantified version of the self-estimation that rates experience as 1-5.
 We can sum the (approximate) years of experience to obtain overall years of experience, which should lead to Siegmund's "professional programming experience" factor, which IMO is the correct factor to use to measure programming experience.
 But we would have to do another validation study with university students to verify that this metric correlates with the ones in Siegmund's study.
 In fact though I am mainly going to use the metric as a binary variable, novice vs. not, so it's not too important.

   As far as languages, Study 1 had HTML, C++, Java, Matlab, JavaScript, Basic, COBOL reported with experience for non-programmers and Study 2 was similar with the addition of PHP.
 Considering programmers among both studies, we would add C#, Python, Ruby, and COBOL as <1 month languages, and Perl and FORTRAN as <2 week languages.
 Meanwhile the SO language list top 15 is JavaScript, HTML/CSS, Python, SQL, Java, Node.js, TypeScript, C#, Bash, C++, PHP, C, Powershell, Go, Kotlin, with a clear break in popularity from C at 21% to Powershell at 10%.
 The question asked for "extensive development work in the past year" though so is not really a question about which languages are most likely to have beginner exposure.
 Contrariwise TIOBE does not consider HTML a programming language because it is not Turing complete, but does list SQL.
 We do not want to list too many languages, because marking lots of languages as "no experience" is tedious, but a good selection is key to defining the question and ensuring the catch-all is answered accurately.
 One design point would be to preselect "no experience" for all but the catch-all, solving the tedium issue, but the survey tool would have to support this.
+* reading experience: as an alternative to age, being able to gauge the vocabulary of the

 * Have you heard of the Stroscot or Quorum programming languages before this survey?
 Yes/no. This is a question Stefik says he wished he had asked, to avoid confounding results.
 (2 questions actually)

 The meat of the survey is questions of the form "<English description of PL concept>; how do you think the syntax of <concept> should look like for <example>?".
 First we want an open-ended text field to get unprimed responses, then multiple-choice to compare against existing PL syntaxes.
 We can of course use RosettaCode as the source of choices, top X choices either randomized or ranked.
 Stefik did individual rankings of each choice on a 0-100% scale by 10%'s, but I think "select first,second,third choice" is sufficient and less tedious.
+The descriptions should be targeted to a reading level of age 8.
+This is because, per `this article <https://www.kinvert.com/age-teach-kids-python/>`__, children simply do not have the motor coordination to type on a keyboard or the reading skills to use a text-based language before ages 6-8, and kids outgrow Scratch around age 8 so age 8 is a good target.
+In the US, grade 3 is ages 8-9 correspond to grades 1-3, so 3rd grade is the target to aim for with the Flesch-Kincaid grade level.
+A test-taking child of age 8 knows about 10,000 words (`ref <https://www.economist.com/johnson/2013/05/29/lexical-facts>`__).
+Of course, the subjects of the survey will most likely be much older, but the restrictive vocabulary of this low grade will ensure that the use of jargon is minimized.
+Naturally, I will not actually be writing these, ChatGPT will.
+Large language models have been demonstrated to perform very well at identifying the reading level of prose and devising better ways to express concepts.
+I don't know how well prompting ChatGPT performs versus more specialized training models, but the results seem reasonable.

 Survey validity
 ---------------